adamedx/autographps/docs/WALKTHROUGH.md

 * `Add-GraphItemReference`
 * `Remove-GraphItem`

-The following examples demonstrate common usage of these this commands in writing and editing Graph resources.
+The following examples demonstrate common usage of these commands in creating and editing Graph resources.
 Unlike the read-only cases we've explored so far, you're likely to need some light research before jumping in with these command, i.e. you might want to read the actual Graph API documentation first.
 In particular, you'll need to have some basic answers in mind for the following questions before using write-operation commands:

 * When creating a resource
   * What is the name of the resource you want to create / modify?
 E.g. `user`, `group`, `message`, etc.